 With an increasing number of technologies and effective tools for project management, the number of projects has skyrocketed in the past few years.
 Businesses are heavily investing in projects and related resources to increase revenue generation.
-According to Capterra, on average, businesses are spending $861 every month on project management software.
+According to Capterra, on average, businesses are spending anywhere between $1,000 to $10,000 annually (2020), on project management software.
 However, data from the PMI indicates that almost 12 percent of these business investments were wasted in 2019, owing to poor performance.
 Reports dating way back from the previous year also indicate that this number has barely budged over the past five years.

 The fundamental problem of this business loss is rooted in the gradual shift in the way of work that we are presently witnessing.
 While project management tools are getting iterated almost daily, the project professionals aren’t suitably geared to leverage this new technology.
 Additionally, only a fraction of business leaders are interested in investing in training and reskilling employees.